-For ecological or climate systems, there exist multiple equilibrium states, allowing the system to shift from one to another state under a given disturbance at the tipping point \cite{scheffer2010complex}.
-Critical infrastructure states can also evolve into different states in daily operations or emergencies.
-Moving back to the original state may require reaching a different tipping point, it is called hysteresis property \cite{chakrabarti1999dynamic}, which is widely observed in various physical systems.
-Among other critical infrastructures, the hysteresis of traffic dynamics is mostly studied.
-Traffic hysteresis in freeway traffic was firstly observed in the real data in 1974 \cite{treiterer1974hysteresis}.
-A traffic jam can spontaneously appear during phase transition without obvious reasons in free traffic flow, accompanied by a hysteresis phenomenon \cite{treiterer1975investigation}.
-Fundamental relations in traffic between velocity, flow, and density or occupancy have been observed for a long time \cite{greenshields1935study,godfrey1969mechanism}.
-The so-called fundamental diagram is widely accepted and identified in different scenarios, e.g., the flow-density relation.
-The fundamental diagram could be derived in different ways \cite{haight1963mathematical,zhang1999mathematical}: (1) from statistical modeling; (2) from car-following, and (3) from fluid analogies.
-However, this diagram has been challenged by traffic hysteresis: for example, the relationship between density and speed is found to show a ``loop'' behavior.
+Multiple equilibrium states exist for ecological and climate systems, allowing the system to shift from one state to another at its tipping point when it experiences a given disturbance \cite{scheffer2010complex}.
+Critical infrastructure states can also evolve into different states during daily operations or emergencies.
+Moving back to the original state may require reaching a different tipping point; this is referred to as the hysteresis property \cite{chakrabarti1999dynamic} and is widely observed in various physical systems.
+Among critical infrastructures, the hysteresis of traffic dynamics is mainly studied.
+Traffic hysteresis in freeway traffic was first observed in real-world data in 1974 \cite{treiterer1974hysteresis}.
+A traffic jam can spontaneously appear during a phase transition without obvious reasons and may be accompanied by a hysteresis phenomenon \cite{treiterer1975investigation}.
+In traffic studies, fundamental relationships among velocity, flow, and density or occupancy have been observed for a long time \cite{godfrey1969mechanism}.
+The so-called fundamental diagram is widely accepted and has been used in various scenarios, e.g., in modeling the flow-density relation.
+The fundamental diagram can be derived in various ways \cite{zhang1999mathematical}: (1) from statistical modeling; (2) from car-following, and (3) from fluid analogies.
+However, this diagram is challenged by the effects of traffic hysteresis; for example, the relationship between density and speed shows ``loop'' behavior.